bannercropped.jpg

 Q: Do you allow bi-weekly lessons?

-A: We only allow weekly lessons.
-It is very tough on the teachers to schedule bi-weekly lessons.
-It also affects your progress.
-The best way to learn is to come to your lesson every week!
+A: We only offer weekly lessons.
+Bi-weekly scheduling is challenging for our teachers and can slow your progress.
+The best way to learn and improve is to attend lessons every week consistently.

 Q: What if I need to change my lesson time for a certain week?